HISPlayer/MetaSpatial-SDK/hisplayer-apis.md

 * **public void eventTimelineUpdated(EventParams eventParams)**: This event occurs whenever the timeline of the current video has been updated.
 In the case of live content this may happen every certain time during the playback.
 This may change the current video position value from `GetVideoPosition()`.

 ## HISStreamProperties (class)
+`HISStreamProperties` is the class that defines the required parameters for creating a video stream.

+### Constructors

+* **public HISStreamProperties(Surface surface, String urls, String keyServerUrls, HISPlayerProperties properties)**: Constructor of the `HISStreamProperties` class when DRM is to be used.
+  * `surface`: The `Surface` where the video will be rendered.
+  * `urls`: The URL pointing to the video content to be streamed.
+  * `keyServerUrls`: The DRM license server URL required to retrieve decryption keys for protected content.
+  * `properties`: An instance of `HISPlayerProperties` defining playback settings such as autoplay or playback strategy.

+* **public HISStreamProperties(Surface surface, String urls, HISPlayerProperties properties)**: Constructor of the `HISStreamProperties` class.
+  * `surface`: The `Surface` where the video will be rendered.
+  * `urls`: The URL pointing to the video content to be streamed.
+  * `properties`: An instance of `HISPlayerProperties` defining playback settings such as autoplay or playback strategy.

 ## HISMultiStreamProperties (class)